iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-2/index.md

 The actual code for the application can be found at: <https://github.com/iocanel/workflow-engines>

 I expect the content of the application to evolve over time, as new engines are released or existing ones evolve.
-The categoization is likely to change as well, let's collaborate and keep it up to date!
+The categorization is likely to change as well, let's collaborate and keep it up to date!

 ## Next steps {#next-steps}

-I inted to start visiting some of the engines listed in the application and write more detailed posts about them.
+I intend to start visiting some of the engines listed in the application and write more detailed posts about them.
 Most likely, I will start with the ones that I have not used in the past or maybe the ones that I could connect to my day job, but I am open to suggestions.